The front of The Gonville hotel as viewed from across the road at Parkers Piece.

 The Neighbourhood Reality

 Located on a busy junction, the hotel sits on a gateway between the residential south and east and the historic core.
 It is directly across from the vast green space of Parker’s Piece and faces, from a distance, the grand architecture of the University Arms.

 It feels more "spacious" here than the cramped streets of the city center, but you are trading medieval quiet for an "Urban Pulse."
 While the central train station is only a 0.6-mile straight shot down Hills Road, if it’s raining or you’re carrying heavy bags, that 12 minute walk will feel much longer.
 Taxis are plentiful at the station and are recommended if you aren't traveling light.

-You are perfectly placed for a local Cambridge experience.
+With The Gonville, you are perfectly placed for a local Cambridge experience.
 You’re seconds away from Regent Street, which is packed with the city's best independent restaurants and real pubs, moving away from the tourist-heavy chains of the Market Square.

 Local Intel & Verified Amenities